citp/privacy-policy-historical/s/so/sod/sodapdf.com.md

 ### Privacy Policy

-We, at **LULU software** , respect your right to privacy and we are committed to protecting it.
+We, at **LULU software™** , respect your right to privacy and we are committed to protecting it.
 This statement discloses the information
 that we gather and track, how we use the information, and with whom we share this same information.
 This privacy policy covers [www.sodapdf.com](http://www.sodapdf.com/).